vvdvortsova/cpu_assembler_disassembler/README.md

 ## Description
 The first version of machine stack and assembler / disassembler.\
-Not all commands are supported yet.\
-This version of the stack machine is implemented with registers rax/rbx.\
+This version of the stack machine is implemented with registers rax/rbx and jmp.\
-Update: there are jmp in assembler and disassembler!!!!!The first version without clean up!))\
-I tried so long! and created it MTFK!!
+Update: jmp work!

 | Command | Description |
 | --- | --- |
 | push num| Pushes num to the top of the stack |